-If a practitioner or provider already participates with Arkansas Health & Wellness in the Medicaid or a Medicare product, then they will not be separately credentialed for the Arkansas Total Care product.
+If a practitioner or provider already participates with Arkansas Health & Wellness in a Medicaid or Medicare product, then they will not be credentialed separately for the Arkansas Total Care product.
 The practitioner or provider must have an active Arkansas Medicaid number.

-Notice: In order to maintain a current practitioner or provider profile, practitioners or providers are required to notify Arkansas Total Care of any relevant changes to their credentialing information in a timely manner - no later than 10 days from the date of the change.
+Notice: To maintain a current practitioner or provider profile, practitioners or providers are required to notify Arkansas Total Care of any relevant changes to their credentialing information in a timely manner - no later than 10 days from the date of the change.

-- Signed attestation as to correctness and completeness, history of license, clinical privileges, disciplinary actions, and felony convictions, lack of current illegal substance use and alcohol abuse, mental and physical competence, and ability to perform essential functions with or without accommodation - · Completed ownership and control disclosure form - Current malpractice insurance policy face sheet, which includes insured dates and the amounts of coverage - Current controlled substance registration certificate, if applicable - Current drug enforcement administration (DEA) registration certificate for each state in which the practitioner will see Arkansas Total Care members - Completed and signed W-9 form - Current educational commission for foreign medical graduates (ECFMG) certificate, if applicable - Current unrestricted medical license to practice, or other state license - · Current specialty board certification certificate, if applicable - Curriculum vitae listing, at minimum, a five-year work history if work history is not completed on the application with no unexplained gaps of employment over six months for initial applicants - Signed and dated release of information form not older than 120 days - Current clinical laboratory improvement amendments (CLIA) certificate, if applicable
+- Signed attestation as to correctness and completeness, history of license, clinical privileges, disciplinary actions and felony convictions, lack of current illegal substance use and alcohol abuse, mental and physical competence, and ability to perform essential functions with or without accommodation. - Completed ownership and control disclosure form. - Current malpractice insurance policy face sheet, which includes insured dates and the amounts of coverage. - Current controlled substance registration certificate, if applicable. - Current drug enforcement administration (DEA) registration certificate for each state in which the practitioner will see Arkansas Total Care members. - Completed and signed W-9 form. - Current educational commission for foreign medical graduates (ECFMG) certificate, if applicable. - Current unrestricted medical license to practice, or other state license. - Current specialty board certification certificate, if applicable. - Curriculum vitae listing, at minimum, a five-year work history if work history is not completed on the application with no unexplained gaps of employment over six months for initial applicants. - Signed and dated release of information form not older than 120 days. - Current Clinical Laboratory Improvement Amendments(CLIA) certificate, if applicable.